Endava/cats/README.md

 - `--skipFields=field1,field2#subField1` a comma separated list of fields that will be skipped by replacement Fuzzers like EmptyStringsInFields, NullValuesInFields, etc.
 - `--httpMethods=PUT,POST,etc` a comma separated list of HTTP methods that will be used to filter which http methods will be executed for each path within the contract
 - `--securityFuzzerFile` A file used by the `SecurityFuzzer` that will be used to inject special strings in order to exploit possible vulnerabilities
-- `--printExecutionStatistics` If supplied (no value needed), prints a summary of execution times for each endpoint and HTTP method
+- `--printExecutionStatistics` If supplied (no value needed), prints a summary of execution times for each endpoint and HTTP method.
+By default this will print a summary for each endpoint: max, min and average.
+If you want detailed reports you must supply `--printExecutionStatistics=detailed`
 - `--timestampReports` If supplied (no value needed), it will output the report still inside the `cats-report` folder, but in a sub-folder with the current timestamp
 - `--reportFormat=FORMAT` Specifies the format of the CATS report.
 You can use `htmlOnly` if you want the report to not contain any Javascript.
 This is useful in CI environments due to Javascript content security policies.
 Default is `htmlJs` which is the original CATS single page report format.
 - `--useExamples` If `true` (default value when not supplied) then CATS will use examples supplied in the OpenAPI contact.
 If `false` CATS will rely only on generated values